jessxwu/jessxwu.github.io/src/content/blog/2025-07-19-perfect-days.md

 Yes, it looks peaceful.
 But it’s not easy.
 It’s boring, it’s hard.
 It’s why more of us don’t do it (and can't).

 There’s little external validation in the work Hirayama does - there's no glory in scrubbing public toilets.
 And there are even moments in the film where others treat him poorly because of it.
 But he is exceptionally dignified in carrying out his job.
-He takes pride in his job and doing it well.
-In that dedication, there’s something deeply honourable.
+He takes pride in [doing his job and doing it well](/work-ethos/#do-your-job-do-it-right).
+In that dedication, there’s honour.

 ---